-Following the completion of the spin-off, Holcim shareholders will continue to hold their Holcim shares, and Holcim will aim to further advance its leadership in innovative and sustainable building solutions.
-With its track record of superior financial performance, Holcim will aim to accelerate decarbonization and circularity as drivers of profitable growth, while continuing to invest in value-accretive acquisitions.
+Following the completion of the spin-off, Holcim shareholders will continue to hold their Holcim shares, and Holcim will aim to further advance its leadership in advanced building solutions.
+Backed by its track record of superior financial performance, Holcim will aim to accelerate decarbonization and circularity as drivers of profitable growth, while continuing to invest in value-accretive acquisitions.

-The spin-off will strengthen Holcim's ability to create value with its diversified footprint and leading market positions across Europe, Latin America, Asia, the Middle East and Africa.
-It will aim to continue to deliver competitive margins, cash generation and attractive shareholder returns through dividends and opportunistic share buybacks, offering a compelling investment profile.
+The spin-off will strengthen Holcim's ability to create value via its diversified footprint and leading market positions across Europe, Latin America, Asia, the Middle East and Africa.
+It will aim to keep delivering competitive margins, cash generation and attractive shareholder returns through dividends and opportunistic share buybacks, offering a compelling investment profile.

 I have never been more excited about the next step of growth and value creation for our business.
-I believe that, as independent companies, Holcim and Amrize are now positioned to unlock their full potential.
+As independent companies, I believe that Holcim and Amrize are now positioned to unlock their full potential.